 What Sets This Program Apart From Others?

 Determined, experienced educators may earn a master’s degree in a variety of settings; however, there are a number of characteristics that set this program apart.
 The Master of Education in Educational Leadership offered by Mississippi College is faith-based and organized by cohort.
 It requires a significant number of focused internship and clinical hours.

 - For its online M.Ed. in Educational Leadership program, Mississippi College uses “a faith-based curriculum and a transcultural approach” to “prepare experienced teachers, school administrators and district personnel with the skills and knowledge to lead and the foundation of faith to apply Christian character in leadership situations.

 - Author and educator Kristine Fenning reports in her study of cohort-based learning, “working in cohorts does improve an individual’s ability to acquire new knowledge and perspectives, as well as improve their academic standing and personal expectations surrounding learning.”
 Mississippi College carefully selects cohort groups each enrollment period so that students can experience the program in the most positive and productive ways.

 - Perhaps the most distinctive feature of this program is the number of focused internship hours required for graduation.
 Three hundred hours of focused internship and 360 hours of clinical experience are embedded into various classes throughout the coursework in order “to expand the knowledge, dispositions, and skills necessary to become an effective and efficient educational leader.”

-The M.Ed. in Educational Leadership program at the NCATE-accredited Mississippi College prepares experienced educators to become more effective and efficient leaders.
+The M.Ed. in Educational Leadership program at the CAEP-accredited Mississippi College prepares experienced educators to become more effective and efficient leaders.

 Learn more about the Mississippi College online M.Ed. in Educational Leadership program.